Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/2-sign-in-maui/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.
-1. Find the key `Instance` and replace the existing value with the instance url of your CIAM tenant.
+1. Find the key `Instance` and replace the existing value with the instance url of your CIAM tenant (in most cases you'll need to replace the value of `Your_Tenant_Name_Here` with the name of your tenant).
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `active-directory-maui-v2` app copied from the Azure portal.
 1. Find the key `CacheFileName` and replace the existing value with the name of the cache file you wish to use with WinUI caching (not used in Android nor iOS).